Resources To Be Mobilized To Boost GB Regions Climate Resilience - UrduPoint

 Resources To Be Mobilized To Boost GB Region's Climate Resilience

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2021 ) :Prime Minister's Special Assistant on Climate Change, Malik Amin Aslam Thursday said the present government was taking all-out measures to help Gilgit-Baltistan government to overcome challenges of environmental degradation, solid waste, climate change and deforestation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :Prime Minister's Special Assistant on Climate Change, Malik Amin Aslam has said that the present government was taking all-out measures to help Gilgit-Baltistan government to overcome challenges of environmental degradation, solid waste, climate change and deforestation.

-"Prime Minister Imran Khan-led government was aware of the exacerbating challenges being faced by the climate-vulnerable region of Gilgit-Baltistan, which have led to negative fallouts for various social and economic sectors particularly water, energy and agriculture," Malik Amin Aslam said, said a press release issued here.
+"Prime Minister Imran Khan-led government was aware of the exacerbating challenges being faced by the climate-vulnerable region of Gilgit-Baltistan, which have led to negative fallouts for various social and economic sectors particularly water, energy and agriculture," Malik Amin Aslam said.

-He expressed these views during his meeting with the Chief Minister of Gilgit-Baltistan held here on Thursday.
+He expressed these views during his meeting with the Chief Minister of Gilgit-Baltistan.

 While referring to various climate change and environment-related studies of the Pakistan Meteorological Department, Malik Amin Aslam highlighted that over recent years, the global warming-caused events of glacial melting, glacial lake outburst floods, riverine floods and shifting rainfall patterns have shown rising frequency and intensity, affecting badly not only socio-economic lives of the region but also those in the southern parts of the country.